idoerg/epitope_tag/README.md

 ## Dependencies

 To calculate the multiple sequence alignment and secondary characteristics, `epictope` relies on local installs of BLAST, muscle, and dssp.
-Fortunately, these packages can be installed using conda, an open-source package management system and environment management system that runs on Windows, macOS, and Linux.
-Conda installers can be found at the Anaconda[website](https://www.anaconda.com/).
-Once installed, you may run the follow commands to install the requisite packages.
+These packages can be installed using conda, an open-source package management system and environment management system that runs on Windows, macOS, and Linux.
+Conda installers can be found at the Anaconda [website](https://www.anaconda.com/).
+Once installed, youmay run the follow commands to install the requisite packages.
 These commands will create a conda environment named "epictope", and install the requisite packages into that environment.

 ```

+CREATE A RECIPE FOR THIS.
+OR A RUNNABLE SCRIPT.
+NEED SEPARATE INSTRUCTIONS FOR MAC AND WINDOWS.
 conda create -n epictope
 conda activate epictope
 conda install -c bioconda blast